bhanikki28/IGD/JavaSamples/README.md

                          Pass argument using apply() method
                          Refer to FuncInterfaceDemo

-    BiFunction Interface :  takes two argument and returns one Pass argument using apply() method
+    BiFunction Interface :  Takes two argument and returns one Pass argument using apply() method
                             Refer to FuncInterfaceDemo